What is Digital Marketing: Everything You Need to Know

 2. It's more cost-effective than outbound marketing methods.

-Digital marketing helps you track day-to-day campaign performance, so you know what channels are performing well and which aren’t, helping you optimize your campaign budgets for high ROI.
+Digital marketing helps you track campaign performance day to day, so you know which channels are performing well and which aren’t.
+This information helps you optimize your campaign budgets for high ROI.

 A digital marketing strategy allows you to pivot continuously, ensuring you never waste money on channels that don't perform well.